squeekyfoot/soccer-management-app/README.md

 1. **Parity First:** Before generating code for a new feature, analyze the folder structure of the existing platform (Web/Mobile) and mirror it exactly on the target platform.
 2. **Sub-Component Isolation:** If the Web version splits logic into sub-components (e.g., IncomingRequests.js, RosterList.js), the Mobile version **must** do the same.
 Do not inline complex logic into a single screen file.
 3. **Context Awareness:** Always check AuthContext.js and ChatContext.js first.
 If a function exists there (like createRoster), use it.
 Do not re-implement API calls inside UI components.
+4. **Documentation Sync:** If you generate code for a new Feature, Role, or user Scenario (or modify an existing one), you MUST update docs/SCENARIOS.md.
+Add the new flow to the Matrix or the "Feature Brief" section to ensure our testing documentation remains the source of truth.

 ## **Platform Documentation**